netzpirat/guard-coffeescript/README.md

 ## Options

-There following options can be passed to the CoffeeScript Guard:
+There following options can be passed to Guard::CoffeeScript:

     :output => 'javascripts'            # Relative path to the output directory :bare => true                       # Compile without the top-level function wrapper